What is physical therapy?

 The goal of physical therapy is to make daily tasks and activities easier.
 For example, it may help with walking, going up stairs, or getting in and out of bed.

 Physical therapy can help with recovery after some surgeries.
-Your doctor may suggest physical therapy for injuries or long-term health problems such as:
+Your doctor may suggest physical therapy for injuries or long-term health problems such as arthritis or chronic obstructive pulmonary disease (COPD).

 Physical therapy may be used alone or with other treatments.